ProWilliam/backend-to-do-list/Readme.md

-# Todo List Backend with Node.js, Express and TypeScript
+# Todo List Backend with Node.js, Express, TypeScript, WebSockets, and Testing with Jest

-This is a backend for a task management application (Todo List), developed with Node.js, Express, TypeScript and MongoDB.
-JWT is used for user authentication and securing routes.
+This is a backend for a task management application (Todo List), developed with Node.js, Express, TypeScript, MongoDB, and WebSockets using socket.io.
+JWT is used for user authentication and route security, and WebSocket support allows for real-time updates, supporting multiple open windows per user.
+Testing is done using Jest.

 ## Requirements
 Before you begin, make sure you have the following installed on your system: